vim-zz/MiniPy/README.md

 ### Formatting numbers

-The fnuction `formatnum` formats numbers, and takes two mandatory and an optional argument:
+The function `formatnum` formats numbers, and takes two mandatory and an optional argument:

 num
 :	The number bieng formatted.